 Bussy Bus driver

 Can-Opener When a player puts his stick between another player’s legs and twists

 Celly Celebration after scoring a goal

-Cheese The upper part of the net (“Going cheese on the goalie”)
+Cheese The upper part of the net.
+“Going cheese on the goalie” (see “Top Cheese”).

-Cherry Picker Player who hangs out around the redline looking for breakaway passes.
+Cherry Picker A player who hangs out around the red line looking for breakaway passes.
 They always neglect their defensive zone chores.
 Also known as a “Floater.”

 Chisel When a player purposely steals a point from a teammate by going up to the referee and stating that he got an assist on a goal when he in fact didn’t earn one.
 A player who gloms points this way is called a “Chiseler.”

-Choke a Goose Drinking vodka (reference to Grey Goose vodka)
+Choke a Goose Drinking vodka (a reference to Grey Goose vodka)

 Clapper Slap shot